javiercarrascocruz/javiercarrascocruz.github.io/_posts/2024-01-05-kernel-contributor-3.md

  - You are expected to provide a list of the modifications.
 People want to know what changed and also if you addressed the feedback you got.
  -  Read the reviews carefully.
 From the previous point, it should be clear that you should address all the points from the reviewers, not just a few.

 Let's continue with our little example.
-The series has been reviewed, and **miraculously** the *EXTRAVERSION* was considered good and a reviewer replied with the following trailer:
+The series has been reviewed, and **miraculously** the *EXTRAVERSION* was considered good, and a reviewer replied with the following trailer:
 `Reviewed-by: Dummy Reviewer <dummy-reviewer@foo.com>` We were not that lucky with the *NAME* and the reviewer found a mistake: <span style="color:brown">wannabeee</span> instead of <span style="color:green">wannabe</span>.
 We will have to send a new version.